scotws/265SXB-Guide/monitor.md

 where jump routines are located.

-### Known Code Listing Errors

-Manual Release 2.0, Feb 10, 1995:

-- Page 4, line 179, comment: bit 7 selects for banks $C0 to $FF, not "to CF"

 ## Accessing the Built-In Routines

 The Mensch Monitor provides a whole number of subroutines that can be accessed